devikapatneravindrapatne-code/cognevance_smartHomeAutomation/README.md

 # Cognevance_SmartHomeAutomation
 A Wokwi-simulated ESP32 Smart Home Automation System for temperature, light, and motion monitoring with automatic relay-based appliance control.
-# Smart Home Automation System

-## Cognevance Technologies – Embedded Systems & IoT Project

-A basic Smart Home Automation System developed using ESP32 and simulated using Wokwi.
-The system monitors temperature, light intensity, and motion and automatically controls a light using a relay based on the detected conditions.

 ---